-Can you imagine a hotel looking like a grand castle strawberry flavoured cake with walls that appear more like frosted in the pink icing sugar?
-Sound interesting, isn’t it!
+Can you imagine a hotel looking like a grand castle strawberry-flavored cake with walls that appear more frosted in pink icing sugar?
+Sounds interesting, doesn’t it?

 Well, this is not just imagination as there is a destination in the northwestern region of Chihuahua, apparently not the usual Mexico Cancun.
 But, seen as a queerest and isolated Hotel Posada Mirador.